Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    the AAAA records for www.example.com?", not "What are the name servers of .com?".
 By repeating the full question, instead of just the relevant part of the question to the next in line, the DNS provides more information than necessary to the name server.
+In this simplified description, recursive resolvers do not implement QNAME minimization as described in [@!RFC7816], which will only send the relevant part of the question to the upstream name server.

    Because DNS relies on caching heavily, the algorithm described just